newscoffee/hide-twitter-screenshot-threads/README.md

 - drag the hide-twitter-screenshot-threads-master folder anywhere on the page to import it (do not delete the folder afterwards).

 #### firefox
-latest version `1.0.5` available as an [XPI file](https://github.com/newscoffee/hide-twitter-screenshot-threads/releases/download/1.0.5/hide-twitter-screenshot-threads-firefox-1.0.5.xpi).
+the latest version `1.0.5` is now working OK and is available as an [XPI file](https://github.com/newscoffee/hide-twitter-screenshot-threads/releases/download/1.0.5/hide-twitter-screenshot-threads-firefox-1.0.5.xpi).

 ---